Universal nut sheller

-It requires less than $10 USD in materials to make, and is made of concrete poured into two simple fibreglass molds, some metal parts, one wrench, and any piece of rock or wood that can serve as a hammer.
+It is made of concrete poured into two fibreglass molds, metal parts, one wrench, and any piece of rock or wood that can serve as a hammer.
 It accepts a wide range of nut sizes without adjustment.
-Operators can make necessary adjustments quickly and easily.
-It is estimated that one Universal Nut Sheller will serve the needs of a village of 2,000 people.
+Operators can make necessary adjustments.
 The life expectancy of the machine is around 25 years.

-The Full Belly Project is working to establish local, sustainable businesses that manufacture and distribute appropriate technologies such as the Universal Nut Sheller.
+The Full Belly Project is working to establish businesses that manufacture and distribute appropriate technologies such as the Universal Nut Sheller.